Is a Correction Looming Ahead for Facebook Inc. (FB)

-Facebook Inc. (NASDAQ:FB) went up by 0.63% from its latest closing price compared to the recent 1-year high of $315.88.
-The company’s stock price has collected 0.26% of gains in the last five trading sessions.
-The Wall Street Journal reported 10 hours ago that India Accused of Censorship for Blocking Social Media Criticism Amid Covid Surge
+Facebook Inc. (NASDAQ:FB) went down by -1.34% from its latest closing price compared to the recent 1-year high of $331.81.
+The company’s stock price has collected 7.95% of gains in the last five trading sessions.
+Barron’s reported 11 hours ago that Tech’s Big Five Have Had a Fantastic Pandemic.
+Here Are 6 Reasons Why They’ll Thrive Even After.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.